 Jakayla and Javon shine on

-Jakayla and her brother, Javon, were each diagnosed with acute lymphoblastic leukemia (ALL), the most common childhood cancer, when they were 2 years old.
+Javon and his sister, Jakayla, were each diagnosed with acute lymphoblastic leukemia (ALL), the most common childhood cancer, when they were 2 years old.

 Reid readies his camera